PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter12/Answers to Exercises/Ex__3_virtual_network.md

 osboxes@osboxes:~$
 ```

 9. Repeat the *ping* command on the second machine, switching the target to the IP address of the first machine.
+Verify the response is similar to the previous result.